ToshioCP/Gtk4-tutorial/src/sec11.src.md

 Every Object derived from GObject has a reference count.
 If an object A refers to an object B, then A keeps a pointer to B in A and at the same time increases the reference count of B by one with the function `g_object_ref (B)`.
-If A doesn't need B any longer, then A discards the pointer to B (usually it is done by assigning NULL to the pointer) and decreases the reference count of B by one with the function `g_object_unref (B)`.
+If A doesn't need B any longer, A discards the pointer to B (usually it is done by assigning NULL to the pointer) and decreases the reference count of B by one with the function `g_object_unref (B)`.

 If two objects A and B refer to C, then the reference count of C is two.
 If A no longer needs C, A discards the pointer to C and decreases the reference count in C by one.